-By the order of the Governor of Alabama and the State Health Officer, each patient or resident of this facility enjoys certain rights to have one caregiver or one visitor present at a time, subject to reasonable restrictions.
+Effective 5/3/2021, by order of the Governor of Alabama and the State Health Officer, each patient or resident of this facility enjoys certain rights to have caregivers or visitors present, subject to reasonable restrictions and current guidance from the federal Centers for Medicare and Medicaid Services (CMS).
 If you have questions, you may ask to inspect the facility’s written policies concerning visitation.

-In compliance with Gov. Ivey and our State Health Officer, each patient may be allowed one (1) caregiver/visitor/support person to help improve the patient’s safety, emotional well-being, physical care and overall experience.
+In compliance with Gov. Ivey and our State Health Officer, each patient may be allowed two (2) caregiver/visitor/support persons to help improve the patient’s safety, emotional well-being, physical care and overall experience.
 Compliance with the guidelines below is required and, if not followed, may result in removal from the facility.

-- One visitor at a time per patient* will be allowed during the hours of 6 a.m. and 6 p.m.
+- Two visitors at a time per patient* will be allowed during the hours of 6 a.m. and 8 p.m.

 - Wear a mask at all times.

 - Visitors must be 16 years of age or older